AhmedMKhattab/AoUPRS/.ipynb_checkpoints/README-checkpoint.md

 ** AoUPRS gives you the option to save the output files locally or to the cloud.
 We recommend always saving to the cloud as the local files will be deleted with the deletion of the Hail environment.

-2. If you wish to query the [Variant Annotation Table](https://support.researchallofus.org/hc/en-us/articles/4615256690836-Variant-Annotation-Table) before calculating a PRS from Hail VDS to  include only variants

 2. __Importing the Packages__

     To use AoUPRS, first import the package: